AWS SSO with Terraform and Secrets Manager

 here we are setting the new key of our data construct to have the value of the following set, where policies (coming from our decoded policy list remember) is now equal to our values -> this becomes the list of policies in our secret

-We use split because we just have a plain, dumb 'ol string in Secrets Manager, delimited by commas, so we can make it a list by splitting on every comma
+because we just have a plain, dumb 'ol string in Secrets Manager, delimited by commas, so we can make it a list by splitting on every comma -

 this one works exactly the same as accounts above